 - Screen and interview different consultants.
 If you use an RFP, select the 2-4 best responses and set up calls with them.
 Prioritize your criteria for a consultant: This could be process expertise, issue expertise, experience with the communities or population your agency serves, or cultural fit.
 Ask about their approach to the work and their relevant experiences with this type of project.

 - Solidify a payment schedule and sign a contract once you’ve selected a consulting team.

 Finally: Make an investment to create success!
 Hiring a consultant takes time as well as money, but the investment can often be completely transformational, an absolute lifesaver, or both.

-Tommy Pearce is a consultant with GCN’s Nonprofit Consulting Group.
+Tommy Pearce is Executive Director at Neighborhood Nexus and was a consultant with GCN’s Nonprofit Consulting Group.